DaoChaShao/py-st-one-page/README.md

 or transmit your personal information.
 All processing occurs locally in the browser or runtime environment, and **NO** data is sent to any external server or third-party service.
 The entire codebase is open and transparent — you are welcome to review the code [here](./) at any time to verify how your data is handled.

-**WEB DEVELOPMENT**
----

-1. Install NiceGUI with the command `pip install streamlit`.
-2. Run the command `pip show streamlit` or `pip show streamlit | grep Version` to check whether the package has been installed and its version.

 **LICENCE**
 ---